noahweasley/Node-User-Settings/README.md

   'key3',
 ])

-// to use settings and run them in parallel, it's better to use this version let [res1, res2] = await Promise.all([ Settings.setState('key', value), Settings.setState('key', value),
+// to use settings and run them in parallel, it's better to use this version but I have no idea what would happen if you do use it :)

+let [res1, res2] = await Promise.all([
+  Settings.setState('key', value),
+  Settings.setState('key', value),
 ])
 ```

 More features are to be added soon, features like the synchronous versions of the API and the callback based style